sanyalsubhajit39/covid-screening/README.md

 # ################################################ CROWD SCREENING WITH DEEP LEARNING #########################

-# GreenHolics- This algorithm will be integrated in the edge nodes of the CCTV cameras to detect realtime gathering
+# GreenHolics- This algorithm will be integrated in the edge nodes of the CCTV cameras to detect realtime gathering and report to thr authourity
 # 2 nd-part

 ## Datasets
-ShanghaiTech Dataset: [Google Drive](https://drive.google.com/open?id=16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI)
+ShanghaiTech Dataset: [Google Drive](https://drive.google.com/open?id=16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI) Now, move the dataset into the repository you cloned above and unzip it.
+In the dataset above change the folders Ground_truth to Ground-truth in both part_A_final and part_B_final.
+Now, open make_dataset.ipynb in Greenholics-Ct Master folder, execute it.

 ## Prerequisites
 We strongly recommend Anaconda as the environment.